When you’re thinking about change and ways to improve.

 Brandon identified four things he did.
 He picked small things like:

-- Reach out to my manager and have a discussion with her about career opportunities.
+- Reach out to my manager and discuss career opportunities.

 - Identify people in the organization I admire or who have moved fast in the company, invite them to lunch and ask them what they did.

 - Begin searching out organizations that may be useful and effective to my hopes.
-Then, find LinkedIn connections that are at those companies and talk to those people.
+Then, find LinkedIn connections at those companies and talk to those people.

 - Commit to every day flipping the coin.
 Heads, try something different – Tails, stay the same.